rickmark/mojo_thor/README.md

 ## See Also

+* MacBooks now force internet recovery to High Sierra.
+An effort to patch older EFI and implement `eficheck`
 * `smcutil` - In progress [this repo](https://github.com/rickmark/smcutil).
 Tooling for extracting and examining the Apple SMC image.
 * `/usr/libexec/firmwarecheckers/eficheck/eficheck` - High Sierra utility to extract and redact your firmware image.